 The neuroleptic malignant syndrome is a rare neurological disorder that occurs due to the side effects of neurological agents such as sedatives, hypnotics, anti-depressant drugs and anti-psychotic drugs.
 These agents alter the brain functions and the response to certain brain impulses, thus causing altered neurological action.

-Neuroleptic malignant syndrome is usually characterised by high fever, muscle stiffness and altered mental status.
+The neuroleptic malignant syndrome is usually characterized by high fever, muscle stiffness, and altered mental status.
 It may also prove to be life-threatening when this condition is not diagnosed or treated at an early stage.